Dunkin’ Old Fashioned Donut

 Note that Dunkin’s products may be processed on equipment that is used to make other foods.
 As such, donuts and other menu items may have come into contact with other common allergens such as sesame, tree nuts, or fish, among others.

-Always discuss dietary advice with your physician and inform your Dunkin’ server of any allergy concerns before placing your order.
+Always discuss dietary advice with your licensed healthcare provider and inform your Dunkin’ server of any allergy concerns before placing your order.

 Nutrition facts, prices, and ingredients are based on available information as of the date of publication.
 Restaurants and food manufacturers may change recipes or formulations without notice.
 Check package labels and ask the product manufacturer or restaurant for the most up-to-date information.
 Unless otherwise stated, %DV is based on a 2,000 calorie diet.
 All reports and reviews published on this site are for informational purposes only.
 NutritionandIngredients.com does not provide healthcare advice or dietary recommendations.
 Always consult your licensed physician for any healthcare or dietary advice.